ftrackhq/ftrack-connect-pipeline-definition/README.md

         }
     }

-# Publish Package definition
+## Publish Package
-Defines what components to publish and how
+Defines what components to publish and how.

     {
         "asset": "<asset Type [modelPkg, rigPkg, ...]>",